Storm forces delivery delays of The Journal Times print edition

-Due to the winter storm, delivery of Saturday's Journal Times may be delayed Saturday, and some papers may be not be delivered until Sunday.
+Due to the winter storm, delivery of Wednesday’s Journal Times may be delayed, and some papers may not be delivered until Thursday.

 We appreciate your patience as our carriers and drivers deal with the snow and wind.

-Due to the winter storm, delivery of Saturday's Journal Times may be delayed Saturday, and some papers may be not be delivered until Sunday.
+Due to the winter storm, delivery of Wednesday’s Journal Times may be delayed, and some papers may not be delivered until Thursday.

 We appreciate your patience as our carriers and drivers deal with the snow and wind.